 How many bracelets can be stacked together?

 The 4mm bracelet is designed for stacking.
-It can be combined without problem with 2–4 other bracelets of the same or larger size.
-Garnet works especially well with neutral-colored minerals (obsidian, smoky quartz) or complementary ones (citrine, carnelian).
+It can be easily combined with 2–4 other bracelets of the same or larger size.
+Garnet works particularly well with neutral-colored minerals (obsidian, smoky quartz) or complementary ones (citrine, carnelian).

 Is the bracelet one size fits all?

 Yes.
-The elastic cord fits most wrist sizes.
-The 4mm beads allow for a wide range of adjustment with a large number of units per turn.
+The elastic thread adapts to most wrist sizes.
+The 4mm beads allow for a wide range of adjustment with a large number of units per circumference.
 The diameter of each bead is 4 mm ±0.5 mm.

 How do you care for a garnet bracelet?

 Almandine garnet is resistant to daily wear due to its high hardness.
-Clean with a soft, damp cloth; avoid harsh detergents and ultrasonic cleaners (they can damage the elastic cord).
+Clean with a soft, damp cloth; avoid harsh detergents and ultrasonic cleaners (they can deteriorate the elastic thread).
 Consult our jewelry care guide.

 Can the bracelet get wet?

 Garnet withstands contact with water without alteration.
-The elastic cord may lose elasticity with prolonged immersion.
+The elastic thread may lose elasticity with prolonged immersion.
 We recommend removing it when swimming or showering.

 Is almandine garnet the same as common red garnet?

-Almandine garnet is the most common species of garnet in beaded jewelry, known for its dark red to burgundy color.
-Other species (pyrope, spessartine, uvarovite) have different colors.
-The generic "red garnet" on the market is usually almandine or pyrope-almandine; the garnet in these bracelets is specifically almandine from Brazil.
+Almandine garnet is the most common species of garnet in bead jewelry, known for its dark red to burgundy color.
+Other species (pyrope, spessartine, uvarovite) have distinct colors.

-See also: mineral bracelets collection · faceted gemstones.
+See also: mineral bracelet collection · faceted gemstones.